hhsmid/relativevaluation_peerweights/README.md

 # relativevaluation_peerweights
 Python code based on the the paper "Machine Learning-Based Relative Valuation: A Unified Framework with Peer Weights from Clustering and Tree-Based Models"

-This repository includes all Python scripts needed to reproduce the analysis from the paper.
+This repository includes all the code needed to reproduce the analysis from the paper.

 Abstract: